gunny-62/L4D2-Server-Blocker/README.md

 - **Doxing servers** - servers that expose player IPs and locations
 - **Crash/modded servers** - servers with heavy mods which may crash your game

-Full list of 54 IPs is maintained in the script based on community reports.
+The IP list is automatically fetched from the Steam Community guide each time you run the script, ensuring you always have the latest protection.

 ## Uninstalling / Removing Rules